length on deck 152'

-Often non-profit organizations have the illusion that that volunteers are a "free resource" - I know how valuable an asset you are and always
+Often non-profit organizations have the illusion that volunteers are a "free resource" - I know how valuable an asset you are and always strove to

-strove to do my best in keeping the good of the ship and gratitude for your efforts foremost in my mind.
-You are the life that flows through
+do my best in keeping the good of the ship and gratitude for your efforts foremost in my mind.
+You are the life that flows through every stand of

-every stand of wire, every fiber of cordage aboard ELISSA…and magic spark of a waterborne dream.
-Let's continue to dream and sweat
+wire, every fiber of cordage aboard ELISSA…and magic spark of a waterborne dream.
+Let's continue to dream and sweat together in hoisting

 Leave her Johnny, leave her… - the refrain echoes with full purchase in the soul of this sailor who always tried to do best for his ship while

 serving her these past 5 ½ years.
 I shall need no magic to conjure up a clear memory hailed from my berth as director of this fine ship and